-Hi guys, my names Tom and I work as the social media and data manager for Fibre, Mission and Viaduct.
+Hi guys, I work as the social media and data manager for Fibre, Mission, Tunnel Leeds and Viaduct.
 In addition to this I also run Freedom Quarter, and have rebranded the whole digital platform after being commissioned to redesign the LGBT website for the Leeds community.
 My main value for this new platform is 'by the community & for the community', and I hope that the community will be able to benefit from the latest news and information featured throughout.

 I've always had a passion for creativity and technology, even from a young age I consider myself to be a bit of a geek.
 I love everything that this great city of Leeds does, for both the community and the LGBT people too!

 Rob Wilson - Food, LGBT+ & Community